Center for Human-aware AI (CHAI)

 To improve the quality of human life with breakthrough research in AI and to comprehensively equip future AI practitioners and scientists.

-- Work toward the development of AI computing systems that are continually learning, trustworthy, and capable of solving complex tasks with minimal resources.
+- Work toward the development of AI systems that are continually learning, trustworthy, and capable of solving complex tasks with minimal resources.

 Machine Learning and Perception